SAP-archive/teched2021-DAT262/exercises/ex1/README.md

 DELETE FROM "AIS_DEMO"."AIS_2017" WHERE "DELETE" = TRUE;
 ```

-The screenshot below shows parts of our table "AIS_2017".
-The "MMSI" column contains the key of the vessel, "TS" is the timestamp and "SHAPE_32616" is the point geometry of the observation.
+The screenshot below shows parts of our table `AIS_2017`.
+The `MMSI` column contains the key of the vessel, `TS` is the timestamp and `SHAPE_32616" is the point geometry of the observation.

 ![](images/data.png)